NY judge rejects Carter Page’s defamation lawsuit

 Page, who represented himself in the lawsuit, did not immediately respond to a message seeking comment.

-Lawyers for Oath, Yahoo’s corporate parent, did not immediately comment.
+Oath, Yahoo’s corporate parent, declined to comment.